Bronchiectasis: History

 René Laennec, the man who invented the stethoscope, used his invention to first discover bronchiectasis in 1819.

 The disease was researched in greater detail by Sir William Osler, one of the four founding professors of Johns Hopkins Hospital, in the late 1800s.
 It is suspected that Osler himself died of complications from undiagnosed bronchiectasis.
-His biographies mention that he had frequent severe chest infections for many years.
+His biographies mention that he had frequent, severe chest infections for many years.

 The term "bronchiectasis" comes from the Greek words bronkhia (meaning "airway") and ektasis (meaning "widening").

+Society and culture

+Judith Durham of the Australian band The Seekers died of bronchiectasis on 5 August 2022, at the age of 79.